johnlindquist/mcp-dev-server/README.md

 **Returns:** (JSON)

 Response payload for a successful restart_process call (structure mirrors start_process success).
 On failure, returns an error object with `

+## Known Limitations: Interactive Prompt Capture

+Some interactive prompts (notably from bash and python scripts) may not be captured in PTY logs, even with all known workarounds (e.g., stdbuf, script, unbuffered environment variables).
+This is due to OS-level and language-level output buffering that cannot always be bypassed from the outside.

+- **Node.js-based prompts are reliably captured.**
+- **Echo/output from all languages is reliably captured.**
+- If you need to ensure prompts are visible to the process manager, prefer Node.js-based CLIs or ensure your tool flushes output explicitly.
+- This is a fundamental limitation of PTY and buffering behavior, not a bug in the process manager.